 Check in with the young person as to how they have been since your last session together.
-Are there any thoughts or feelings that you may need to reflect on and address before you begin this session?
+Any thoughts or feelings that you may need to reflect on and address before you begin this session.

 Inform the young person what we are going to do in this session, sharing the overview.